Musa-Sina-Ertugrul/Qiskit_OOAD_Proposal_-1268/exampe_after_presentation/Suggestion.md

 * Deleting new methods

 > As you know Python works with namespaces and Python interpreter searches keys with top to bottom approach so, we do not need to change the values of old methods.
-We need to add same key and new method value to the upper namespace
+We need to add same key and new method value pair to the upper namespace

 <h3 align="center">Usage</h3>
 <h1 align="center"></h1>

+You can check ./example.ipynb for pseudo-usage

+<h3 align="center">Things to Do</h3>
+<h1 align="center"></h1>

+* Designing <b><i>BaseManager Class</i></b> for our good

+* Implementing code and tests

+* The Qiskit Experiment OSS Public Team has pretty valuable physicists and they use the Qiskit framework during daily tasks so they can identify small experiments or repetitive code chunks and can turn them into predefined classes so, our <b><i>BaseManager Class</i></b> can manage code chunks with ease

+* Preparing documentation for the new feature

+* Identifying new usage or implementation patterns born after implementation of <b><i>BaseManger Class</i></b> for future features and design patterns